noobnooc/webhook-mcp/README.md

 ## Configuration

+There are several ways to configure the MCP server:

 ### Claude & Cursor & Windsurf

 Configure Claude, Cursor or Windsurf to use the MCP server by adding this to your configuration:

+- With NPM:

 ```json
 {